Pimm/ruply/readme.md

 ### `runIf` and `??`

-You can combine `runIf` and the `??` operator to provide a fallback value used if the callback is skipped.
+You can combine `runIf` and the `??` operator to provide a fallback used if the callback is skipped.

 ```javascript
 return runIf(event.data, JSON.parse) ?? {};